Skip to main content

 Empowered with the confidence to be themselves

-Not only does learning in a single sex environment mean that there is freedom from any the stereotyping of being in classes with boys , but it also means girls in the same cohort achieving places at Oxford University, or the London School of Economics, or the Jimmy Choo Academy (London Fashion Academy).
+Not only does learning in a single-sex environment mean that there is freedom from any of the stereotyping of being in classes with boys, but it also means girls in the same cohort achieve places at Oxford University, or the London School of Economics, or the Jimmy Choo Academy (London Fashion Academy).

 Teaching and learning with creativity